Holmes of Kyoto: Novel

 The novel is written by Mai Mochizuki and illustrated by Shizu Yamauchi.
-Futabasha have published eighteen volumes since April 2015.
-During their Anime Expo Lite panel, J-Novel Club announced that they have licensed the novel.
+Futabasha have published twenty-three volumes since April 2015.
+During their Anime Expo Lite panel, J-Novel Club announced they have licensed the novel.

 Manga

-Written and illustrated by Ichiha Akizuki, it has been serialized in Futabasha's seinen manga magazine Monthly Action since December 2017.
-It has been collected in eight tankōbon volumes.
+Written and illustrated by Ichiha Akizuki, it has been serialized in Futabasha's seinen manga magazine Monthly Action from December 2017 to February 2024, later transferring to Web Action.
+It has been collected in thirteen tankōbon volumes.

 Anime

 An anime television series adaptation by Seven aired from July 9 to September 24, 2018, on TV Tokyo.
 The series is directed by Tokihiro Sasaki, with scripts handled by Kenichi Yamashita, and character designs by Yōsuke Itō.
 The opening theme is "Koi ni Saku Nazo, Harahara to." (恋に咲く謎、はらはらと) by AŌP, and the ending theme is "Sasameyuki" (細雪, Light Snowfall) by Wagakki Band.
 Crunchyroll streamed the series.
 Discotek Media licensed the series and released it on home video in July 2022.